Optable/optable-ios-sdk/README.md

 Note that `error` will be set only in case of an internal SDK exception.
 Otherwise, any configured delegate `identifyOk` or `identifyErr` will be invoked to signal success or failure, respectively.
 Providing an empty `ppid` as in the above example simply will not send any `ppid`.

 > :warning: **As of iOS 14.0**, Apple has introduced [additional restrictions on IDFA](https://developer.apple.com/app-store/user-privacy-and-data-use/) which will require prompting users to request permission to use IDFA.
-Therefore, if you intend to set `aaid` to `YES` in calls to `identify` on iOS 14.0 or above, you should expect that the SDK will automatically trigger a user prompt via the `AppTrackingTransparency` framework before it is permitted to send the IDFA value to your sandbox.
+Therefore, if you intend to set `aaid` to `YES` in calls to `identify` on iOS 14.0 or above, you should expect that the SDK will automatically trigger a user prompt via the `AppTrackingTransparency` framework before it is permitted to send the IDFA value to your DCN.
 Additionally, we recommend that you ensure to configure the _Privacy - Tracking Usage Description_ attribute string in your application's `Info.plist`, as it enables you to customize some elements of the resulting user prompt.

 It's also possible to send only an Email ID hash or a custom PPID by using the lower-level `identify` method which accepts a list of pre-constructed identifiers, for example: